 We take head injuries very seriously.
 Children do sometimes bang or bump their head during playtime.
 This is often the result of running around and bumping into someone or something.
 Some children may bump their heads more than others for different reasons but it does not mean they are not safe.
-Any child who has a significant bump to their head is given a sticker to wear so that everyone who comes into contact with them is aware and can watch them more closely.
+Any child who has a significant bump to their head is given a red band to wear around their wrist so that everyone who comes into contact with them is aware and can watch them more closely.
 Children are also given a note to take home with them so that you are aware of what has happened.
 If there is a noticeable bump to a child’s head, we will always telephone you to let you know.
 A telephone call does not mean your child needs to be picked up immediately.
 If we think your child needs to be collected we will discuss this with you and make the decision together.

 Any injuries to the eyes are washed out using water.
 If a child is not able to see clearly as a result of this injury we will telephone you so that you are able to seek immediate medical attention.